-MDM enrollment flows for Microsoft Autopilot and Workspace ONE UEM Drop Ship Provisioning are completed using a Workspace ONE UEM staging account.
-It’s only after the domain join occurs and the AD user account successfully logs into Windows that UEM flips the staging user over to the end user.
+All of the automated Windows onboarding flows use a staging account.
+It is only after the domain join occurs and the AD user account successfully logs into Windows that UEM flips the staging user over to the end user.
 For this flip to happen the computer must have line of site to the domain controller during that first Windows 10 logon.
 Line-of-site to the DC is the function of Workspace ONE Tunnel.
 We need to make sure the staging user is able to enroll the device so this test is all about the verification of the staging account.

 In the Workspace ONE UEM Console, there are two staging accounts created by default for Windows devices.
 Both are located in the UEM Console at Groups & Settings > All Settings > Devices & Users > Windows > Windows Desktop > Staging & Provisioning.

 The first staging account listed is used for command line enrollment and Drop Ship Provisioning (Offline).
 The second staging account on this page is specific to Drop Ship Provisioning (Online).
 In this test, using the staging account UPN and password, repeat everything you did in Test 1 except that in Step 7 adjust the command line to use the first staging user listed and change AssigntoLoggedInUser to Y as shown here: